ropensci-review-tools/pkgstats/cran-comments.md

-# CRAN notes for pkgstats_0.1.1 submission
+# CRAN notes for pkgstats_0.2.1 submission

-This is a re-submission of a recent first submission which failed vignette builds on CRAN windows machines.
-This version fixes those failures.
+This is a re-submission of a previously archived package.

+The submission currently generates on note regarding a possibly invalid URL.
+This is, however, for Wikipedia, and generates a "429: Too Many Requests" error on win-builder machines.
+The URL is valid.

 ## Test environments